Dyeing with Bleach

 |Have labeled buckets of water and vinegar (a neutralizing agent) near your work area, and arranged in the order you'll need them so you can halt the bleaching quickly.
 The bleach bucket at far right is needed only for dipping techniques.|

-Posted on Oct 28th, 2008 in design, fabric, embellishments, getting the look, fabric, art-to-wear, fibers, printing, stenciling, bleach
+Posted on in design, fabric, embellishments, getting the look, fabric, fibers, art-to-wear, printing, stenciling, bleach